 Seeds to Sprout:

-Have you check out the Wings, Worms, and Wonder IGTV featuring songs and stories yet?
+Do you follow Wings, Worms, and Wonder on Instagram yet?
+I feature nature photos, nature jorunaling, Montessori info, & songs and stories in my reels?
 Story Time for the Young and Young at Heart is a growing library of me reading you and yours a sweet nature inspired story, offering a nature journal prompt based on the story’s theme and a simple little creative connection activity!
 Click to listen to a story and follow @wingswormsandwonder on Instagram

 Disclaimer one more time: I know you know this, but NEVER eat wild food or touch unfamiliar plants unless you can 100% properly identify it yourself or are with an expert guide.